Chart Color Schemes

 Woollahra is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Woollahra's population is approximately 7,948 as of November 2025.
-This figure represents an increase of 494 people, a growth rate of 6.6%, since the 2021 Census which recorded a population of 7,454.
-The change was inferred from the estimated resident population of 7,777 in June 2024 and an additional 81 validated new addresses after the Census date.
-This results in a population density ratio of 6,209 persons per square kilometer, placing Woollahra in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate exceeded that of its SA3 region (5.5%) between 2021 and 2025.
-Overseas migration contributed approximately 90.4% of overall population gains during this period.
+Woollahra's population was around 7,948 as of November 2025.
+This figure reflects an increase of 494 people since the 2021 Census, which reported a population of 7,454 people.
+The change is inferred from the estimated resident population of 7,777 in June 2024 and an additional 81 validated new addresses since the Census date.
+This level of population results in a density ratio of 6,209 persons per square kilometer, placing Woollahra in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Woollahra's growth of 6.6% since the 2021 Census exceeded the SA3 area's growth rate of 5.5%, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 90.4% of overall population gains during recent periods, driving primary growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs NSW State Government's SA2 level projections released in 2022 using a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on current demographic trends and latest population numbers, Woollahra is expected to expand by 238 persons to reach approximately 8,186 by 2041.
-This translates to an increase of about 0.8% in total over the 17-year period from 2025 to 2041.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, Woollahra is anticipated to expand by 238 persons to 2041, reflecting an increase of approximately 0.8% in total over the 17-year period.

 Frequently Asked Questions - Population